dankuck/dankuck.github.io/_posts/2016-12-12-four-sciences.md

 <br />
 by Agência Brasil

-<p>But if someone says this is what Science means, just nod and agree.
+<p>This is the official definition of science.
+But if someone says this is what Science means, just nod and agree.
 It doesn't matter that they are so stuffy.
 There are four definitions of Science and they currently want to discuss this one.
 No problem.
 Just remember that the next guy is gonna pick his own definition, too.</p>